theochem/chemtools/doc/sci_doc_localtool.rst

 **Derived Local Reactivity Descriptors**

 Many derived local reactivity descriptors are defined as the local response of a global derived descriptors.
-I.e., the derivative of any global reactivity descriptor with respect to the external potential :math:`v(\mathbf{r})` at constant :math:`N` or :math:`\mu` is a local reactivity descriptor.
+I.e., the derivative of any global reactivity descriptor with respect to the external potential, :math:`v(\mathbf{r})` at constant :math:`N` or :math:`\mu` is a local reactivity descriptor.
 Most other derived descriptors are defined as products of several global and local descriptors.